 The Network for Spatial Neglect is an initiative developed by Dr. A. M. Barrett, Dr. Peii Chen, Ms. Kimberly Hreha, and Ms. Robin Hedeman, first presented in the 2011 annual conference of the American Society for Neurorehabilitation (ASNR).
 We aim to advocate the need for accurate detection of spatial neglect, for direct translation of research to practices, and for effective treatments tailored to people with various types of spatial neglect.
 In September 2012, our Kessler Foundation Neglect Assessment Process (KF-NAP™) was published in Topics in Stroke Rehabilitation.
 Since then, we have continued working on refining the assessment.
 In addition, we have established the manual and devices for the Kessler Foundation Prism Adaptation Treatment (KF-PAT™).

 If you would like to know more about the KF-NAPTM, the KF-PAT™, and the related journal articles, please provide us with your information via the link “nsn application” on the left selection column of this webpage.
 That information will function as an application to obtain the login for downloading the material.

 You are welcome to contact us with additional questions.

 Peii Chen, PhD, Project PI firstname.lastname@example.org

 Kimberly Hreha, MS, OTR, Stroke Clinical Research Coordinator email@example.com

 A.M.
 Barrett, MD, Stroke Rehabilitation Program Director firstname.lastname@example.org

-Selected publications from our research team and collaborators (in chronicle order):
+Selected publications from our research team (in chronicle order):